Deploy a .NET 10 Blazor WebAssembly App to Cloudflare Pages

 3. Select Create application > Pages > Connect to Git.

-• Production branch: master
+• Production branch: master (or main, depending on your preference)

 • Build command: ./ci-build.sh

-• Build directory: output/wwwroot
+• Build directory: publish/wwwroot

 Conclusion